Spring Cleaning your ROEST sample roaster

 A neat tip from a customer: José Alejandro (@joalherb), founder of the Surcafest coffee festival in Colombia, pre-loaded his cable ties before cutting the old ones when replacing an LED, to ensure that each one was in its right place.

 Of course, if you don’t want to tackle the cleaning yourself, you can always send your machine back to us for a full refurb instead.
-We can strip it down, clean it up, and even upgrade your Roest to include all the latest features.
+We can strip it down, clean it up, and even upgrade your ROEST to include all the latest features.
 Just contact support to get a quote for your machine, and soon enough, your machine will be just like new.

 Whether you enjoy the satisfaction of cleaning your machine yourself, or you prefer to let us handle it, make time for maintenance sooner rather than later.
 Only a clean roaster can give you clean coffee — and a regular maintenance schedule makes the process so much easier.
 As Julie puts it: “Trust yourself, and do it if you feel your machine needs it; it is better to be cleaner than not!”